 With the ability to reach a maximum altitude of 6.000 meters (20.000 feet) and the ability to stay airborne for five days straight, it could be a new arrow to the bow of civil, commercial and (possibly) military aviation.
 It could take travelers to some of the wildest places on Earth, or deliver equipment to remote mining operations and communities, or to disaster-stricken areas.

-Airlander 10: revised and (I hope) corrected helium aviation
+Airlander 10: revised and (hopefully) corrected helium aviation

 with the aim of bringing it to 100% by 2030.

-The aircraft uses four engines, but in flight two are stopped, resulting in reduced noise and fuel consumption.
+The aircraft uses four engines, but two are stopped in flight, resulting in reduced noise and fuel consumption.
 But don't worry, obviously the plane is capable of landing with two of the four.

 Comfortable and stylish: an airship that made it.
 Or that he will make it.